ni/design-system/app/_style/typography.md

 ## Diagram typography

-**Verdana** is the typeface used on diagrams and other canvas-style documnents.
+**Verdana** is the typeface used on diagrams and other canvas-style documents.

 **Diagram typefaces** (with fallbacks)
 These are dynamically assigned based on the user's language setting.